Can Felons Vote in California Elections?

 The short answer is yes, felons can vote in California, but there are some conditions.

-- Those convicted of a felony crime currently in a county jail awaiting transfer to a state or federal prison
+Those convicted of a felony crime (not a misdemeanor) who are currently in a county jail awaiting transfer to a state or federal prison

 Why It Matters: Voting Rights and Disenfranchisement